themanyone/whisper_dictation/README.md

 **I want it to type slowly.** We would love to have it type text slowly, but typing has become unbearably-slow on sites like Twitter and Facebook.
 The theory is they are using JavaScript to restrict input from bots.
 But it's annoying to fast typists too.
 If you enjoy watching the sunset while it types one, letter, at, a, time on social media, you can change the code to use `pyautogui.typewrite(t, typing_interval)` for everything, and set a `typing_interval` to whatever speed you want.

-## JAX Issues (not applicable to whisper_cpp.py)
+## JAX Issues.

-**JAX GPU memory usage.** According to [JAX documentation](https://jax.readthedocs.io/en/latest/gpu_memory_allocation.html), JAX preallocates around 75% of VRAM to reduce allocation overhead and memory fragmentation.
+**GPU memory usage.** According to [JAX documentation](https://jax.readthedocs.io/en/latest/gpu_memory_allocation.html), JAX preallocates around 75% of VRAM to reduce allocation overhead and memory fragmentation.
 Configure JAX GPU usage through environment variables to save space.

 `export XLA_PYTHON_CLIENT_ALLOCATOR=platform` provides the smallest GPU footprint, 983MiB with `openai/whisper-small.en`.
 We noticed no performance penalty, and no memory fragmentation with this setting.
 Because Whisper Dictation only uses one compiled JAX process, and reuses it each time.
 Put in `~/.bashrc` or `~/.bash_profile` to make changes persistent.